couchbaselabs/agent-catalog/docs/README.md

 5. **Publishing**: By default, the `agentc index` command will allow you index tools / prompts associated with a dirty Git repository.
-    1. To publish your items to a Couchbase instance, you must first commit your changes (to Git) and run the `agentc index` command on a clean Git repository.
+    1. To publish your items to a Couchbase instance, you must first commit your changes (to Git) and run the `agentc index` command on a clean Git repository. `git status` should reveal no tracked changes.
     2. Next, you must add your Couchbase connection string, username, and password to the environment.
 The most straightforward way to do this is by running the following commands:
        ```bash